wix-incubator/react-native-crash-course/docs/App.Remx.md

 We will define our state using `remx.state(initialState)`.

-* The `state` function takes a plain object and makes it observable (i.e., an object we're following its every change).
-Any change to the state will trigger a re-render of any connected react component that should be effected from the change.
-So for example if you have a state with two props, A and B, and you have a connected component that is using only prop A, only changes to prop A will trigger a re-render of the component.
+* The `state` function takes a plain object and makes it observable (i.e., an object for which we will be following its every change).
+Any change to the state will trigger a re-render of any connected react components effected by the change.
+So for example if you have a state with two props, A and B, and you have a connected component that is using only prop A, only changes to prop A will trigger a re-render of the said component.
 * The state should be defined **inside** the store, and should not be exported.
 * All interactions with the state should be done through **exported** getters and setters.